bsmith89/human-gut-diversity-manuscript/outline.md

         Along with ecological selection, discussed above,
         these perfectly parallel the four processes considered in population genetics [Vellend, 2010].
+        Neutral processes have major implications for the maintenance of biodiversity in the human gut.

         -  Drift

+            Ecological drift, like its evolutionary counterpart, is the result of the inherently statistical nature of births and deaths in natural populations, and results and a random walk of relative abundances through time.
+            Like competitive exclusion, acting in isolation for sufficient time,
+            ecological drift results in the loss of diversity.
+            This is because the random walk ultimately leads to extinction, a non-reversable event.
+            Whereas niche processes are deterministic and standard mathematical models describe dynamics in infinitely large communities, ecological drift is strongest in small populations, where stochastic births, deaths, and disasters can result in large percent changes in abundance.
+            Microbes of detectable abundance in the human gut are necessarily large populations.
+            With on the order of $10^14$ microbial cells in the human GI tract, any species at even 0.01% abundance in community surveys has a population size akin to the number of people on the planet.
+            Nonetheless, even populations this large are subject to drift, especially since the physical locations of a particular species in the gut lumen is likely clumpy, and therefore death and washout may not be statistically independent events.
+            Any finite size community is therefore not in equilibrium, and consideration of long-term stability is superseded by analysis of statistical expectations over time.
+            This perspective is a reminder that community composition, and therefore species richness, is constantly in flux.

             -  Only small fitness differences

+                The stochasticity of ecological drift is tempered, however, by the determism of ecological selection,
+                which in some cases buffers species from extinction through negative density or frequency dependent selection,
+                and in others quickens the pace through competition.
+                Besides small population sizes, the relative importance of drift is increased when species are of more similar fitness.
+                Mechanisms which decrease fitness differences can therefore increase the time to competitive
+                exclusion [Adler 2007; Chesson 2000].

             -  Equalizing mechanisms

+                One such equalizing mechanism is environmental variability.
+                When climatic variables fluctuate at a frequency similar to the rate of competitive exlusion, such that the relative fitness of two competitors is continually inverted,
+                fitness difference are effectively brought closer to zero [?].
+                Short term diversity can therefore be increased by environmental fluctuations at the right time scale.
+                In the human gut, this mechanism may be highly important, since temporal fluctuations are ubiquitous and occur at a variety of time scales.
+                Alternatively, even in static environments,
+                fitness equivilancy may be the norm,
+                a hypothesis supported by the prevalence of physiological trade-offs.

+            Whether the diversity of the human gut is the result of deterministic, stabilizing mechanisms, or processes which equalize fitness between species is a key question [Adler 2007], and may have implications for the management of microbiome related disbioses.

         -  Migration/Speciation

+            With competition and drift actively removing diversity from local communities, migration and speciation serve to as a counterbalance, introducing new species either _de novo_,
+            in the case of speciation, or by immigration from outside the local system.

     -  Emergent properties / Higher level selection
 -  Conclusion
     -  No single explanation for gut diversity

+        With little previous research, the source of extreme species richness in the human gut is a standing question.
+        The relative importance of stabilizing mechanisms which promote long term coexistance, versus non-equilibrium processes, such as drift, migration, and _in situ_ diversification remains to be tested, and all four processes are likely to take part.

     -  Having a core motivating question can enrich the field

+        For community ecology, Hutchinson's _Paradox of the Plankton_ has served as a rallying point for theoretical study [?], ultimately leading to a diverse mathematical basis for empirical study.
+        With the advent of culture-free methods for microbial ecology, human microbiome research has quickly assumed the task of describing our symbiotic community.
+        As the field begins the process of developing predictive capabilities and tools for community management,
+        a similarly robust theoretical foundation will be of paramount importance.
+        A central question, such as explaining the observed diversity of the gut community, will serve to motivate and focus theory and experimentation, with positive repurcussions for applications as well.

     -  We can take inspiration from community ecology

+        Human microbiome research _is_ community ecology.
+        While there are undoubtedly qualitative differences between microbial and macroscopic communities, the literature of traditional ecology is a valuable resource in the transition to a predictive and applied science.